garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 garden deploy --yes
 ````

-You might have to wait for a couple of minutes while the DNS01 challenge is completed in cert-manager side, if you get the certificates you are going to be able to see that staging-cert is already issued and ready to be used.
+You might have to wait for a couple of minutes while the DNS01 challenge is completed in cert-manager side: if you get the certificates you are going to be able to see that staging-cert is already issued and ready to be used.

 ````bash
 kubectl get cert